-Each particle is represented by an object that contains plenty of data.
-At some point, when the carnage on screen reaches its climax, newly created particles no longer fit into remaining RAM, and the program crashes.
+The actual problem was related to your particle system.
+Each particle, such as a bullet, a missile or a piece of shrapnel was represented by a separate object containing plenty of data.
+At some point, when the carnage on a player’s screen reached its climax, newly created particles no longer fit into the remaining RAM, so the program crashed.

-On a closer inspection of the
+On closer inspection of the

 Extrinsic state storage